promesante/promesante.github.io/_posts/2017-12-19-porting_paips_prolog_interpreter_from_common_lisp_to_racket_part_2.md

 As laid out in my [previous post]({% post_url 2017-10-12-porting_paips_prolog_interpreter_from_common_lisp_to_racket %}), I am porting from Common Lisp to Racket the Prolog interpreter exposed in Peter Norvig's classic text, [Paradigms of Artificial Intelligence Programming: Case Studies in Common Lisp 1st Edition](https://www.amazon.com/Paradigms-Artificial-Intelligence-Programming-Studies/dp/1558601910/ref=sr_1_1?s=books&ie=UTF8&qid=1506786797&sr=1-1&keywords=paradigms+of+artificial+intelligence+programming), also known as PAIP, in its chapter 11.

 This second post covers interpreter's second version, exposed in sections 11.3 though 11.5.
 And, as the first post, it focuses on its port, from its original implementation in Common Lisp, to Racket, in the main differences between its implementation in each of these Lisp dialects.
+Hence, for every modification, we will compare below the initial version under the title _Section 11.2_, with the new one, under _Section 11.3_, in their original implementation, in Common Lisp.
+Code ported to Racket will be exposed under this section as well.

 Source code available in my [GitHub](https://github.com/) [repo](https://github.com/promesante/paip-racket), branch `section-11.3`.